This blog post & shop widgets use affiliate links.

 While $625 AUD isn’t a sum of money to take lightly, I do think it is great value for anyone in the market for a quality cashmere coat.
 The Modern Coat is very similar to the collarless coats released by Loewe and The Row – both of which retail for 5-10 times the price of The Curated’s version.
 If you do decide to invest in one of their coats, you can rest assured knowing that you’ve made a considered purchase with a piece that will serve you for many years.

-Thanks again to The Curated for kindly sending me this coat.
-For full disclosure I did select and receive the Modern Coat as a gift from the brand, however I was under no obligation to post it or share a review.
+Thanks again to The Curated for sending me this coat.
+For full disclosure I did select and receive the Modern Coat as PR product from the brand, however I was under no obligation to post it or share a review.
 All thoughts are my own.